 Data elements to be entered into the HPMS at the Contract level:

-The total number of contracted retail network pharmacies in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans).

-Of the total, the number of retail pharmacies enabled to receive electronic prescriptions in compliance with Part D standards.
+The number of retail pharmacies in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans) enabled to receive electronic prescriptions in compliance with Part D standards as of the last day of the reporting period specified above.

-The total number of all other contracted non-retail types of pharmacies (including home infusion and long-term care pharmacies) in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans).
+The number of long-term care pharmacies in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans) enabled to receive electronic prescriptions in compliance with Part D standards as of the last day of the reporting period specified above.

-Of the total, the number of other non-retail types of pharmacies enabled to receive electronic prescriptions in compliance with Part D standards.
+The number of home infusion pharmacies in a Contract’s service area (by State for PDPs and regional PPOs, and by service area for local MA-PD plans) enabled to receive electronic prescriptions in compliance with Part D standards as of the last day of the reporting period specified above.

 Generic Drug Utilization

-Cost control requirements for Part D Sponsors are presented in Title I, Part 423, Subpart D. Accordingly, Part D Sponsors will be responsible for reporting data elements needed to monitor utilization of generic drugs (defined by Title I, Part 423, Sub-Part A, § 423.4).
+Cost control requirements for Part D Sponsors are presented in Title I, Part 423, Subpart D. Accordingly, Part D Sponsors will be responsible for reporting data elements needed to monitor utilization of generic drugs.
+Title I, Part 423, Sub-Part A, § 423.4 provides a definition of generic drugs.
+Sponsors may elect to utilize drug databases such as First DataBank or Medispan to identify generic drugs.

+Claims for non-drug items (e.g. insulin syringes, alcohol pads) should be excluded from this reporting.

 Reporting timeline: